Overexposed (album): Recording and production

 The band started writing songs for Overexposed during their latest tour in support of Hands All Over.
 After concluding with the tour, the band recorded the material of the album at the Conway Recording Studios located in Los Angeles, California.
-Speaking about the development on the material, Valentine revealed that "Moves Like Jagger" was the first time the band worked with an outside writer, so they decided to implement it more on Overexposed.
+Notably not joining them would be founding member Jesse Carmichael, who announced he would be taking a hiatus from the group on March 9, 2012, and would return after the touring cycle for their upcoming fourth album finished.
+Speaking about the development on the band's material, Valentine revealed that "Moves Like Jagger" was the first time the band worked with an outside writer, so they decided to implement it more on Overexposed.
 "At this point in our career I think it was a good thing to completely mix up our process and it yielded good results, as well as a more collaborative spirit within the band.
 We wanted to make something that sounded contemporary with the elements of a lot of early eras of pop music" explained Valentine.
 On the development of the album, Levine also commented, "Overexposed is definitely our most diverse and poppiest album yet.
 We had a great time recording it.
 I can't wait for our fans to hear the record, as well as hitting the road to play it live for everyone later this year."
 In another interview for Rolling Stone, the singer revealed that is their most dance-driven album ever, commenting: "It's very much an old-fashioned disco tune.
 I have a love/hate relationship with it – but mostly I love it."